Rio Chama

 Directions

-At the junction of SH 96 and US 84, travel 8 miles on US 84 to FR 151.
-On FR 151, travel 12 miles west to the campground.
-Forest Road 151 is not recommended for travel when wet.
+From the junction of SH 96 and US 84, travel 8 miles north on US 84 to FR 151.
+Turn west on FR 151 and travel 12 miles to the campground.

 Amenities